astoaks05/music-sprint-1/README.md

-# DevSprint Stubs:
+# Fall 2025 DevSprint StarterStubs
+# Sprint 1
+# Theme: Music
-# Song Recommendation Web App
+# StarterStubs: Song Recommendation Web App

 ## Program Context
 - ACM Introduces: the DevSprint program!
 If you are looking for resume-building developer experience with current tools in a low-stakes, collaborative, constructive, and growth-centered environment, this is the place for you!
 Working on a 4-week rotation between projects and workshops, students will have the opportunity to build and present up to 3 unique, 2-week-long projects.
-Our first program meeting is this upcoming Wednesday after the ACM Meeting on September 10th.
 Hope to see you there learning, building, and failing with style 😎

 ## Sprint Prompt
 - Your client is asking for a new feature for their music company.
 Attached are stubs for an example web-app project that recommends songs.